APRIL 25, 2024

 Vince

-Here you'll find an archive of weekly updates from Pastor Vince and others.
-The Pastor's Update is meant to bring you encouragement and thoughts to ponder as you go through your week.
+The Thursday Update is meant to bring you encouragement and thoughts to ponder as you go through your week.
+It's sent out each week in our email newsletter, which also includes a list of featured events, opportunities, and more.